cordmaur/WaterDetect/README.md

 Cordeiro, M. C. R.; Martinez, J.-M.; Peña-Luque, S. Automatic Water Detection from Multidimensional Hierarchical Clustering for Sentinel-2 Images and a Comparison with Level 2A Processors.
 Remote Sensing of Environment 2021, 253, 112209. https://doi.org/10.1016/j.rse.2020.112209.

 ## Changelog
+### Release 1.5.11
+- Bug fix when loading L1C and S2COR images, from MacOS.

 ### Release 1.5.9
 - Added external mask processing through the command `process_ext_masks`.
 It prepares an external mask (ex. created by FMask) to be used by WaterDetect.